xiam/to/README.md

 This is Open Source released under the terms of the MIT License:

-> Copyright (c) 2013-2014 José Carlos Nieto, https://menteslibres.net/xiam
+> Copyright (c) 2013-today José Nieto, https://xiam.dev
 >
 > Permission is hereby granted, free of charge, to any person obtaining
 > a copy of this software and associated documentation files (the